-Have you ever tried to draw out the family trees on The OC?
+Have you ever tried to draw out the family trees on The O.C.?
 It's upsetting.
 At one point Ryan was dating his long-lost illegitimate adoptive aunt.
 Then got back together with his Marissa, his step-adoptive aunt who later became his biological stepsister.

 Big Love: Thanks to the multiple marriages and multiple wives in the polygamist compound of Juniper Creek—"Prophet" Roman Grant alone has 31 children and 187 grandchildren— figuring out who's related to whom can be an impossibly ardous task.
 As expressed by (one of) Roman's wife('s), Adaleen: "I'm my own grandmother."

 On The New Adventures Of Old Christine this didn't end up happening, but was played with a lot when Old Christine was dating New Christine's father, and New Christine was dating Old Christine's ex, Richard, with whom Old Christine had a son.
-There was one scene were Old Christine was trying to diagram their family tree if both of these relationships ended in marriage.
+There was one scene where Old Christine was trying to diagram their family tree if both of these relationships ended in marriage.

-On the Australian Comedy-Drama Offspring, the Proudman family seems to be getting like this.
+On the Australian comedy-drama Offspring, the Proudman family seems to be getting like this.
 The father Darcy has two girls (Main Character Nina and Billie, who couldn't bear a child with her partner so she got sperm donated from his brother instead, but that went down the gurgler) and a boy (Jimmy) by his estranged wife Geraldine and a son (Ray) from a one night stand from Nina's work mate Cherie.
 And now Jimmy has impregnanted Nina's other work mate Zara.
 That's nothing right?
-It gets more complicated at the end of Season 2 when it's revealed that the Darcy isn't Nina's father.
+It gets more complicated at the end of Season 2 when it's revealed that Darcy isn't Nina's father.
 Which makes her not related to baby Ray at all.